QuantEcon/lecture-python-advanced.myst/lectures/cons_news.md

   $b_t$ to the respective shocks $\epsilon_t$ and
   $a_t$ for the two representations.
 - run simulations of $\{y_t, c_t, b_t\}$ of length $T$
-  under both of the representations (later I’ll give some more details about how we’ll run some special versions of these)
+  under both of the representations

-We want to solve the LQ problem:
+We formulae the problem:

 $$
 \min\ \sum_{t=0}^{\infty}\beta^{t}\left(c_{t}-\gamma\right)^{2}
 $$

-subject to the sequence of constraints
+subject to a sequence of constraints

 $$
 \quad c_{t}+b_{t}=\frac{1}{1+r}b_{t+1}+y_{t}, \quad t \geq 0